pableess/Bleess.Extensions.Logging.File/README.md

 Very similar implementation to other standard MS logging providers such as Console Logger in dotnet 5.

 ## Features
+- Rolling files
 - Text or Json output
-- Rolling files
-- Standard Microsoft.Extensions.Logging configuration (similar to Console logging, etc)
+- Standard idomatic configuration (similar to other MS logging providers) using IConfiguration or configuration callbacks
 - Plugable custom formatters
-- Abitity to change settings while running (using IOptionsMonitor)
+- Abitity to update settings such as log level, filter rules, or log file path while application is running
-- Logging scopes
+- Logging scopes and activity tracking support
 - High performance using dedicated write thread and message queue
+- Ability to specify multiple log files with independent settings

-This project is very similar to nReco/logging with a few additions: logging scopes, json output, streamlined configuration, and abiltity to modify settings while running.
+This project is very similar to nReco/logging with a few additions: multiple files, logging scopes, json output, streamlined configuration, and abiltity to modify settings while running.

 ## Usage